 In this highly informative and interesting interview, Carlisle makes a compelling case that soil can save us from the climate catastrophe we are facing in a way that isn’t being talked about by many.
 This approach may be an authentic path to healing the planet and its inhabitants.
 Click on the like below to hear this compelling interview.
 Thanks for listening!!

-Carol Grieve’, Host of Food Integrity Now, is starting a Nutrition Support Group on Wednesday, June 1, 2022.
+Carol Grieve’, Host of Food Integrity Now, is starting a Nutrition Support Group.
+You can check here for the next class.
 Carol is a Life Coach and Holistic Nutritionist/Health Coach and will be the host of the group.
 The group participants will discuss topics like; having a healthy gut and brain, parasites, Lyme Disease and other autoimmune diseases, SIBO (small intestinal bacteria overgrowth–which is an epidemic), liver health, detoxifying, cleansing, removing toxins from your home, growing food, and more solutions to have a healthy immune system.
 This will be an interactive group where everyone’s input will be important–together we can learn much!
 We will also have guest speaker from time to time!
 To find out more details, times, and to sign up, go here for class info.
 Space is limited so sign up soon.
 Hope to see you soon!
 Thank you and be well.